 I believe that humans can find ideas, strength, and inspiration in the way nature works.
 Check the series of animal memes, maybe you will find your spirit animal there.

 All facts provided in this series are taken from Wikipedia and they are as accurate as Wikipedia.
-This series is filled not more than one image a week.
 If you want to get updates follow me on facebook or twitter.
 Any suggestions to this list are welcome (contacts here).
-Have fun, enjoy your time and take as much strength from the nature as you need!
+Have fun, enjoy your time and take as much strength from nature as you need!